The Electronic Invoice in Peru

 - 4/1/2022: Companies with an invoicing volume above 23 UIT and less than 75 UIT.

-Electronic tax documents like invoices, sales tickets, or credit notes are called electronic payment receipts in Peru.
-A CPE is any document that certifies the delivery of goods or services regulated by the SUNAT.
+Electronic payment vouchers are the name given to fiscal documents in electronic format such as invoices, sales receipts, or credit notes in Peru.
+A CPE is any document regulated by SUNAT that certifies the delivery of goods or services.

 Types of CPEs